Ford Mustang SVT Cobra

-The Ford SVT Mustang Cobra (also known as SVT Mustang Cobra, SVT Cobra, or simply as Cobra) is a muscle car/pony car model that was built in model years 1993 through 2004 by Ford Motor Company's Special Vehicle Team division (or SVT).
+The Ford SVT Mustang Cobra (also known as "SVT Mustang Cobra, SVT Cobra," or simply as "Cobra") is a pony car that was built by American automobile manufacturer Ford Motor Company's Special Vehicle Team division (or SVT) for the 1993 to 2004 model years.

-The SVT Cobra was a high-performance version of the Ford Mustang and was considered top-of-the-line as it was positioned above the Mustang GT and Mach 1 models during its production.
+The SVT Cobra was a high-performance version of the Ford Mustang and was considered the top-of-the-line variant, being positioned above the Mustang GT and Mach 1 models during its production run.
 On three occasions, the race-ready, street-legal SVT Cobra R variant was produced in limited numbers.

-The SVT Cobra was succeeded by the 2007 Shelby GT500.
+The SVT Cobra was succeeded by the Mustang Shelby GT500 which was introduced for the 2007 model year.

 1993: Fox-Body small block Cobra

 1993

 The 1993 Ford Mustang SVT Cobra was launched during the 1992 Chicago Auto Show.
-It was the premier vehicle of Ford's newly established SVT division, designed to showcase SVT's hallmarks of performance, substance, exclusivity, and value.
+It was the premier vehicle of Ford's newly established SVT division, designed to showcase SVT's hallmarks.
 The exterior of the 1993 SVT Cobra was similar to that year's GT model with differences explained below.